secrets papagayo

 Package structure varies by resort type across the region.
 Here’s what to expect.

-All Inclusive Resorts (Costa Rica & Panama)
+All-Inclusive Resorts (Costa Rica & Panama)

-Large all inclusive resorts like the Riu properties, Secrets Papagayo, Planet Hollywood, and Dreams Playa Bonita offer tiered packages similar to what you’d find in destination weddings in Mexico or the Caribbean.
+Large all-inclusive resorts like the Riu properties, Secrets Papagayo, Planet Hollywood, and Dreams Playa Bonita offer tiered packages similar to what you’d find in destination weddings in Mexico or the Caribbean.
 Base packages include ceremony venue, basic decor, cake, champagne toast, bouquet and boutonniere, and coordinator.
 Upgraded tiers add private receptions, enhanced florals, photography, entertainment, and honeymoon perks.
 Some resorts offer complimentary packages with qualifying room night bookings.

 Boutique Resorts (Belize & Select Costa Rica Properties)